adameus03/spc-cloud/README.md

 ```
 spc-cloud $ docker compose up --build -d
 ```
+Note 1: This will run the container as soon as the image is built.
-Note: If you are building the image for the first time, you need to comment-out (using the '#' symbol) the last 4 lines of the docker-compose.yaml file, like this:
+Note 2: If you are building the image for the first time, you need to comment-out (using the '#' symbol) the last 4 lines of the docker-compose.yaml file, like this:
 ```
 ...
 volumes: